bearsunday/bearsunday.github.io/manuals/1.0/en/resource_param.md

 }
 ```

-The namespace is optional; the Input class can implement methods to summarize and validate input data.
+The Input class can implement methods to summarize and validate input data.

-### Enumerated Parameters
+### Enum parameters

-You can limit the possible values by specifying the PHP8.1 [enumerated type](https://www.php.net/manual/ja/language.types.enumerations.php).
+You can specify an [enumerated type](https://www.php.net/manual/en/language.types.enumerations.php) in PHP8.1 to limit the possible values.

 ```php
 enum IceCreamId: int